Valibot v1.2: Type coercion, AI metadata, and ISBN validation

-Valibot v1.2 is out!
-This version adds powerful transformation actions for type coercion, new metadata features to improve AI tool integration, and ISBN validation for library management systems.
+Valibot v1.2 adds powerful transformation actions for type coercion, new metadata features to improve AI tool integration, and ISBN validation.
 These additions make it easier to work with forms, APIs, and AI-powered applications while maintaining Valibot's modular design and minimal bundle size.

 This release also includes an important security fix for a ReDoS vulnerability in the